rdagumampan/yuniql-web/content/docs/migrate-via-docker-container.md

 +++
-title = "Migrate via Docker Container" description = "Run your database migration thru a Docker container with Yuniql runtime." bref = "Run your database migration thru a docker container.
-This is specially helpful on Linux environments and CI/CD pipelines running on Linux Agents as it facilitates your migration without having to worry any local installations or runtime dependencies." weight = 6 draft = false toc = false
+title = "Migrate via Docker Container" description = "Run your database migration thru a Docker container with Yuniql runtime." bref = "Streamline your migration execution with Docker images with yuniql built-in.
+Use Docker CLI to run your migrations in any Docker compatible host." weight = 6 draft = false toc = false
 +++

+Run your database migration thru a Docker container.
+This is specially helpful on Linux environments and CI/CD pipelines running on Linux Agents as it facilitates your migration without having to worry any local installations or runtime dependencies.

 When you run `yuniql init` command, a baseline directory structure will be created automatically.
 This includes a ready-to-use Dockerfile.